Baileys Brownies (gluten-free option)

 Ingredients

-• Flour — you can use all-purpose flour, whole wheat flour, buckwheat flour, or a gluten-free baking blend meant as a 1:1 sub for all-purpose flour.
+• Flour — you can use all-purpose flour, whole wheat flour, white whole wheat flour, light buckwheat flour, or a gluten-free baking blend meant as a 1:1 sub for all-purpose flour.

-• Dutch-process cocoa powder — I always use Dutch-process for the most chocolate flavor possible, but Hershey’s Special Dark should also work.
+• Dutch-process cocoa powder — I always use Dutch-process for the most chocolate flavor possible, but regular cocoa powder should also work.

-• Butter or coconut oil — make sure to use refined coconut oil!
-Coconut flavor + Baileys is not something I think would be very tasty.
+• Butter or coconut oil — if using coconut oil, which you need to do for a dairy-free version, make sure to use refined coconut oil!
+Coconut flavor + Baileys isn’t something I think would be very tasty.
+I surprisingly couldn’t taste any coconut when using coconut milk in the ganache.

 • Baileys — or any Irish cream you’d like.
-I link to my homemade recipe below!
+I link to my homemade dairy-free recipe below!
+That’s what you need to use if you’re dairy-free.

-• Egg — chia eggs did not work for me.
-I doubt other egg replacements would work so much better.
+• Egg — a chia egg sub didn’t work for me.
+I doubt other egg replacements would work, so I don’t recommend experimenting.

 • Salt + baking powder + vanilla extract